ChileBob/StratumPool/README.md

 This is a very simple stratum server for connecting GPU miners to a Ycash full node.

+There's no dev fee, this code is MIT Licence so feel free to use it however you like - just dont expect any support ;-)

+If you'd like to buy me a beer :-

+ys1c8cvazsz5gfp2zhdmzxcarfh4gp6jezdcxnywfcpyuau0l0f9uj99tzvrr6sjw5rfhpsw06lc6n

 ## Requirements :-

 - Ubuntu/Debian Linux